 More Reading Ideas?

 I first heard of this activity at a TPRS Conference in St. Louis.
-Eric Richards, the presenter, has a whole book of ideas like this that’s absolutely on my wishlist!
+Eric Richards, the presenter, has a whole book of ideas like this!
 You can check it out here for more great ideas!
-It’s called Grafted Writing, but from what he talked about at the conference it seems like it’s a book of tricky ideas for ways to get your students to read and re-read material in different ways!
+It’s called Grafted Writing, but it’s a book of tricky ideas for ways to get your students to read and re-read material in different ways!
+Click here to purchase this book!